Anglican Parish of King Island, Tasmania

 Do you love cheese, wine, windswept vistas and Jesus?
 Don’t hesitate, your dream job as Rector of the Anglican Parish of King Island awaits!
 In partnership with Bush Church Aid, we are seeking expressions of interest for this exciting role.

-King Island is located in Bass Strait, around 120 km from the shores of Tasmania and Victoria and can be accessed by plane from Hobart, Launceston, Burnie and Melbourne.
+King Island is in Bass Strait, around 120 km from the shores of Tasmania and Victoria and can be accessed by plane from Hobart, Launceston, Burnie and Melbourne.
 It is 64km long and 26km wide and has a population of around 1600.
-The main industries are beef, dairy and fishing, with a growing emphasis on tourism thanks to the King Island Dairy and the development of two luxury golf courses.
+The main industries are beef, dairy, fishing and a scheelite mine employing approximately 100.
+Tourism continues to grow now the pandemic has stabilised.

 About the Parish